dex157/remove-me/002-basic-redux.md

 The purpose is to implement a reducer which supports next actions:
 ```
 /**
- * Should plus payload amount to balance
+ * Should set a new amount to balance.
+ * Should replace current balance if balance is defined
  */
 { type: "UPDATE_BALANCE", payload: amount }